jed/fab/README.md

 though i'm not sure how much of this will actually come true due to time constraints, there are some things i think would be nice to add for future versions of (fab):

-### mulitple handlers for each bind, chained asynchronously
+### multiple handlers for each bind, chained asynchronously

 right now you can only bind a single function to each part of a site, but eventually i'd like the ability to bind many, and chain them: